English Proficiency Requirements

 Non-native English speakers must demonstrate proof of English proficiency before gaining admission to a graduate program.

-View a chart with the English proficiency scores and corresponding admission status below or download a printable copy.
+View a chart with the English proficiency scores and corresponding admission status below.

 Proof of Proficiency